cometbft/cometbft/docs/architecture/adr-101-data-companion-pull-api.md

 implement option 1, but have certain endpoints be [access-controlled](#access-control) by default.

-With this in mind, the following gRPC API is proposed, where the Tendermint node will implement these services.
+With this in mind, the following gRPC API is proposed, where the CometBFT node will implement these services.

 #### Block Service